maxkozlowski/Python-for-Excel-users/Data types and operators.md

 new_list[-5,-1]
 ```

-Another way of pulling out values from list is slicing.
+Another way of pulling out values from lists is slicing.
 Type in the name, and in square brackets the first and the range of observations you want to pull out.
 Note that Python will return all the values in between the indexes you passed, including the first observation but excluding the last one.

 ```python
 new_list[0:3]